Cheering on our grads

 This year’s graduates represented 19 Extended Education programs including classroom, online and intensive options.

 Extended Education at the U of M is a leading provider of programs and courses designed for working professionals to keep learning and move forward in their career.
-Registered students are up over 70 per cent over the past three years, with over 11,500 students in 2019 and growing.
+Registered numbers of students are up over 70 per cent over the past three years, with over 11,500 students in 2019 and growing.